hestiaAI/website.template/src/site/home/en/index.md

 introduction: ""
 expertise:
   - title: Training for leaders and teachers
-    description: >-
-      Our workshops take participants on a dizzying journey through their own digital data.
+    description: "Our workshops take participants on a dizzying journey through their own digital data.\

       * How and by whom is it collected?